 If you've ever sat at a restaurant or shopping mall, and thought to yourself that Americans are heavier than ever before, it's not your imagination.
 In fact, the statistics are downright scary.

-One of the biggest contributors to the obesity crisis is restaurant meals.
+One of the biggest contributors to the obesity epidemic is restaurant meals.
 There’s new legislation afoot by the FDA to force chain restaurants to post the calorie counts on their menus.
 But folks, it shouldn’t take a legislative act to figure out that a carbohydrate and fat laden entrée that could feed a family of four, instead of just one diner, isn’t going to do your health or your waistline much good.

 - When you’re ordering off a menu, look for meals that contain plenty of vegetables, moderate protein, and a small amount of carbohydrates.